 One thing I really enjoy about I, Robot is the logical extrapolation of the premise into the future.
 By this I mean that Asimov takes the ideas of computational machines to their furthest possible conclusion in the stories.
 In The Evitable Conflict, for example, the issue is that computers run the entire world economy and humans basically just have to do what the computers say in order to keep everything stable.
 Their manufacture is described thusly:

-So the computers are making computers ever more advanced.
-We're already seeing this today with machine learning.
+So the computers are making computers are making computers ever more advanced.
+We’re already seeing this today with machine learning.

 Indeed, Dr. Calvin says,

 Perhaps we roboticists as a whole should now die, since we can no longer understand our own creations.